yavelemira/yavelemira.github.io/about.md

 I like dogs, but in their absence, cats are also cute.
 In fact, I use almost exclusively cat stickers on telegram (ofc telegram is the best chat app - change my mind).

-When I'm sad I tend to get extremely dramatic, but on the upside I get over it pretty fast.
+When I'm sad I tend to get an itsy bitsy pensive, but on the upside I get over it pretty fast.
 I'm what they call a rising phoenix.
 Sometimes I rise more like a penguin though.

 I hope no-one gets to read these before I see them and fix, since I gave my buba access to the github repo where I host this website, and he's wreaking havoc everywhere ✨💕.